 You will have to develop very strong boundaries and show your husband how to get the help that he needs.
 Your husband needs to make his own decision about whether to live with you as a family, or with his own family, or the other woman, and he needs mental health services to help him decide.

 Meanwhile, stay to yourself and refuse to give in to him anything until he is healthy enough to take the steps to develop his own wellness and recovery plan.
 He needs to know how he is going to work out his own issues and obligations with Allah while taking care of his own mental health issues.
 You cannot be responsible for that.

-Again, you are on your own with Allah and with a great responsibility toward your children.
+Again, you are on your own with Allah and with great responsibility toward your children.
 That must be your focus.
 Shift your focus to getting your own sanity, your own stability, and being responsible for yourself and your children.
 Do this by praying and asking Allah to help you.
-Get into a support group if you can find one.

 Google your local Health and Human Resources for support groups for wives of people who suffer from mental illness.
-This will be a beginning for you to give you a support system so that you can organize your own life, carve out some stability for yourself and your children, and move forward.
+This will be a beginning for you to give you a support system so that you can organize your own life.
+Carve out some stability for yourself and your children, and move forward.

 Being on the other side of that journey, I can tell you that the struggle you are working through will result in magnificent spiritual insight and growth.
 Inshallah, you will have a relationship with Allah that will, upon reflection, make you realize that you may, indeed, be the most blessed.

 Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
-In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.
+In no event shall AboutIslam, its counselors or employees are liable for any damages that may arise from your decision in the use of our services.